obrassard/Exbot/README.md

 **destY** - Y destination position

-*Press the mouse right-button at source coordinates, move to destination index and release the button*
+🤖 *Explanation : The robot will press the mouse right-button at source coordinates, move the cursor to destination index and release the button*
 ***
 ### pressEnter
 ```java